lyokha/nginx-haskell-module/README.md

 of a form field can be carried out by synchronous *pure* handlers on the calculated value of ``$hs_rb``.

-Returning a large client request body in a handler like *reqBody* is not very efficient because it requires extra copying of internal nginx buffers.
-When only the whole request body is needed, there is a more efficient way that makes use of a standard nginx variable ``$request_body`` and a simple haskell handler that returns an empty string, while nevertheless ensuring that reading of the request body is triggered.
+Returning a large client request body in a handler like *reqBody* may have a small overhead when converting original request buffers into a haskell bytestring.
+When only the whole request body is needed, there is a more practical way that makes use of a standard nginx variable ``$request_body`` and a simple haskell handler that returns an empty string, while nevertheless ensures that reading of the request body is triggered.
 Below is an example.

 ```haskell
 reqBodyTouch = (return .) . const . return C8L.empty